What is HAZOP? Guide to Hazard and Operability Study

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

-Lastly though HAZOP is well known as a risk assessment technique, it is also useful from an operability point of view.
+Lastly though this tool is well known as a risk assessment technique, it is also useful from an operability studies point of view.
 Thus it will identify potential operational problems too, such as the response time of a process operator to a process upset, whether manual valves have been installed in hard to access places and so on.
-However this should be part of the scope that is given to the team.
-Spending a little more time on analysing operability issues in the plant, will be worthwhile as it can significantly affect the manpower deployment in the plant.
-Think of it as a kind of work study that could optimise manpower.
+However, this should be part of the scope that is given to the team.
+Spending a little more time on analyzing operability studies in the plant, will be worthwhile as it can significantly affect the human resources deployed in the plant.
+Think of it as a kind of work study that could optimize resources.

 Of late this has become a factor in many risk assessment studies.
 In our view one can easily incorporate this in the standard templates while doing a CHAZOP.
 All the deviations that can happen due to faults in the DCS/SCADA/PLC/SIS could be either due to random hardware faults, systematic (software) faults or malicious attacks.
 The consequences for these will be similar and can be analysed.
 The mitigation however will need some expertise in designing fault tolerant systems.
-The Abhisam Industrial Cybersecurity training course will cover these aspects.
+The Abhisam ICS Cyber security training and certification course will cover these aspects.

 The Abhisam e-course is the only online training course on the market that covers everything including topics such as CHAZOP and Human Factors HAZOP.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.